Essex CareerHub - Terms & Conditions of Use

 Applications made by students and graduates to employer vacancies are confidential and under data protection the University does not have automatic right to know that a student or graduate has applied for any position - therefore we are unfortunately not able to pass on communications or messages to the student or graduate on behalf of the employer if they are unable to reach them for whatever reason (unless the student has given us express permission to do so).

-The employer shall independently satisfy themselves as to the suitability of any employee and shall be responsible for taking up any references and appropriate checks for the applicant should they so wish before engaging the student or graduate
+The employer shall independently satisfy themselves as to the suitability of any employee and shall be responsible for taking up any references and appropriate checks - such at Right to Work checks - for the applicant should they so wish before engaging the student or graduate

 Further information on employing people can be found at: https://www.gov.uk/browse/employing-people